Babson-Alling House

 The Babson-Alling House is a historic colonial house in Gloucester, Massachusetts.
 The 2.5-story Georgian house was built in 1740 by William Allen, and remains one of Gloucester's finest houses of the period.
 It is a typical house of the time, with a center chimney plan and a gambrel roof.
-The house was bought by Joseph Low in 1779; his daughter Elizabeth married Nathaniel Babson, and their son ended up inheriting the property.
-It remained in the Babson family into the 20th century, eventually being inherited by Low descendant Elizabeth Alling.
+The house was purchased by Joseph Low in 1779; his daughter Elizabeth married Nathaniel Babson, and their son ultimately inherited the property.
+It remained in the Babson family into the twentieth century, eventually being inherited by Low descendant Elizabeth Alling.

 The house was listed on the National Register of Historic Places in 1996.

-Description, location and environment
+Description, location, and environment

-The mid-18th century (1740) Babson-Alling House is one of two early dwellings that remain at Gloucester's original town center.
-Once known as the Green, the central position of this inland area was usurped in 1738 when the First Parish Meetinghouse was moved eastward to the Inner Harbor where it remains (see Central Gloucester Historic District, and Boundary Increase).
-The Green area gradually declined over the next two hundred years until the mid 20th century when the north-shore corridor of Washington Street was “improved” with the Grant Circle Rotary to accommodate traffic from the newly constructed dual-lane State Route 128 (east-west).
-At that time the 17th century White-Ellery House (NRHP: 3/9/1990) was moved from its original location, roughly centered on the rotary, to its present position immediately north of the Babson-Alling House.
-These two well preserved early dwellings, along with a barn, stone walls and other landscape features provide a unique and multi-faceted glimpse into the city's origins.
+The mid-eighteenth-century (1740) Babson-Alling House is one of two early dwellings that remain at Gloucester's original town center.
+Once known as the Green, the central position of this inland area was usurped in 1738 when the First Parish Meetinghouse was moved eastward to the Inner Harbor, where it remains (see Central Gloucester Historic District, and Boundary Increase).
+The Green area gradually declined over the next two hundred years until the mid-twentieth century, when the north-shore corridor of Washington Street was “improved” with the Grant Circle Rotary to accommodate traffic from the newly constructed dual-lane State Route 128 (east-west).
+At that time, the seventeenth-century White-Ellery House (NRHP: 3/9/1990) was moved from its original location, roughly centered on the rotary, to its present position immediately north of the Babson-Alling House.
+These two well-preserved early dwellings, along with a barn, stone walls, and other landscape features, provide a unique and multifaceted glimpse into the city's origins.
 The remnant of a ca. 1930 scallop-topped wooden fence was placed on the Babson-Alling property to indicate the early position of Washington Street, but was replaced in April 2018 with a similar fence as a result of a car crashing through in December 2017.

-The Babson-Alling House is sited directly on the Grant Circle Rotary at the northeast corner of State Route 128 and Washington Street where it continues to face south.
+The Babson-Alling House is situated directly on the Grant Circle Rotary at the northeast corner of State Route 128 and Washington Street, where it continues to face south.
 It is buffered from the intrusion of constant automobile traffic by a tall wooden fence (modern) and a screen of white pines on the west.
 A large front yard planted with mature weeping willows enhances privacy on the south.
 The setting of open fields to the north and east is substantially more compatible, providing a sense of the surrounding landscape during the period of significance.
 To the rear (N) the property abuts the White-Ellery House and an open field that is maintained in rough turf and edged by fieldstone walls and mature oaks.
 A large untended field provides the eastern border.
-Poplar Street, which runs behind (N) the two houses is an early to mid 20th century residential neighborhood.
+Poplar Street, which runs behind (N) the two houses, is an early-to-mid-twentieth-century residential neighborhood.